The Delicious Local Food of the Holy Land

 6) Kanafah and Baklava

-Kanafah, also spelled kunafeh, is a Middle Eastern cheese pastry soaked in delicious syrup.
-It’s the perfect mixture of sweet and salty that is famous everywhere in Palestine, but especially in Nablus.
+Kanafah, also spelled kunafeh, is a Middle Eastern cheese pastry soaked in fragrant sweet syrup.
+The perfect harmony of sweet and salty, celebrated across Palestine and most beloved in the city of Nablus.

 7) Saint Peter's Fish